ashwinrana/ashwinrana/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently an Software Engineer;
+- 👨🏽‍💻 I’m currently working as an Software Engineer;
 - 💼 MBA pursuant;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: mail me at ashwinrana10@gmail.com to reach me.